iambest2002/pearl_life/readme.md

 ### What Pearl Life Content?

-Pearl Life aims to use Pearl House to develop a system to maintain my life.
+2Pearl Life aims to use Pearl House to develop a system to maintain my life.
 Health: pearl life helps me grow healthily.
 It can make benefit sleep, getting up, exercising, checking the body, and eating healthy food.
 Shopping: As we know, there have many things we need to buy, like paper towels, clothes, towels, and shoes.
 How do a route to decide what I need to buy and when to buy it?
  Economic: It helps me know how to save and organize money and my assets.
 Life flow: It makes a route for daily life.
 It consists of health shopping, and economics.
 Bonus and random System: Make a bonus and random system to make you can following Peal Life.